Azure/azure-sdk/docs/clang/design.md

 In C, your API surface will consist of one or more _service client initializers_ that the consumer will call to define a connection to your service, plus a set of supporting functions that perform network requests.

-{% include requirement/MUST id="clang-apisurface-serviceclientnaming" %} name the service client initializer `az_shortname_create_client()`.
-It should return a type (generally a struct or struct pointer, but it could also be an integer orhandle that you deal with internally) or `NULL` on error.
+{% include requirement/MUST id="clang-apisurface-serviceclientnaming" %} the signature of the
+ service client initializer should be
+ `AZ_NODISCARD az_result az_shortname_client_init(az_shortname_client*, <args>)`.
+ The function may assume that storage has been allocated, and the first parameter points to allocated (but not nessassarly initialized) storage.

-{% include requirement/MUST id="clang-apisurface-serviceclientclosing" %} allow the consumer to release resources by calling `az_shortname_close_client()`.
+{% include requirement/MUST id="clang-apisurface-serviceclientclosing" %} allow the consumer to release resources by calling `void az_shortname_client_destroy(az_shortname_client*)`.
 This allows the library to manage memory on behalf of the user for the purposes of the client as well.

 {% include requirement/MUST id="clang-apisurface-serviceclient-types" %} define a type `az_shortname_client` that represents the response from the service client initializer.